-6.9 The Trustee recognises a number of risks involved in the investment of the assets of the DB Section and that the choice and allocation of investments can help to mitigate these risks:
+6.10 The Trustee recognises a number of risks involved in the investment of the assets of the DB Section and that the choice and allocation of investments can help to mitigate these risks:

 Type of Risk Description How is the risk monitored and managed?
 Solvency and mismatching risk The risk that the assets of the Plan do not fulfil the current and future obligations of the Plan to its members.
 This is the combination of all other risks described below.
 Managed and monitored in the ways described below for the specific risks.
-Interest rate and inflation risks The risk arising from differences in the cash-flow profile of the gilts and other bonds held by the Plan from that of the Plan's projected benefit cash-flows due to members.
-Managed through the chosen investment strategy controlling the exposures to specific market risk sources and through monitoring of the actual growth of the assets relative to liabilities.
-Market risks Currency risk The risk that changes in exchange rates affect the values of overseas assets compared to the Plan's sterling liabilities.
-Marke Risks add where the carries and other risks fails to materials to mate The risk that the issuer of a financial asset, such as a bond, fails to make the contractual payments due.
-Risks additional to those above where the income or the capital value of an asset is uncertain owing to, for example, changes in the profitability of an issuing company.
+Interest rate and inflation risks The risk arising from differences in the cash-flow profile of the gilts and other bonds held by the Plan from that of the Plan's projected benefit cash-flows due to members. t risks Currency risk The risk that changes in exchange rates affect the values of overseas assets compared to the Plan's sterling liabilities.
+Managed through the chosen investment strategy controlling the exposures to specific market risk sources Market risks Credit risk The risk that the issuer of a financial asset, such as a bond, fails to make the contractual payments due. and through monitoring of the actual growth of the assets relative to liabilities.
+Equity, property and other risks Risks additional to those above where the income or the capital value of an asset is uncertain owing to, for example, changes in the profitability of an issuing company.